micktaiwan/Calculette/README.md

 # TODO list

-* FIXME:
->a = cube(4)-1
-a  = 63
->a
-a is not defined
-*  FIXME: "load basics" and "symbols": why are the values broken ?
-*  FIXME: should we be able to call "function (2)" with a space between the name and the "(" ?
 *  TODO:  RSpec !
 *  TODO:  implements everything as a object
 *  TODO:  access to globals symbols